 Those with impostor syndrome tend to attribute their achievements to luck, and they live in constant fear of being unmasked as frauds.

-It can also be defined as a mix of feelings of incapacity and imperfection that persist even in face of fact indicating that the opposite is true.
+It can also be defined as a mix of feelings of incapacity and imperfection that persist even in the face of fact indicating that the opposite is true.

-It is chronic self-doubting.
+Also called as chronic self-doubting.
 It is a feeling that you are not really a successful, competent and smart person, that you are only pretending as such, according to the Caltech Counseling Center.

 There are three different mindsets of those who are suffering from impostor syndrome.